kevinlester/ShadeAuto-HomeAssistant/README.md

 # ShadeAuto (local) — Home Assistant Custom Integration

 Control Norman **ShadeAuto** shades locally via the hub’s undocumented HTTP API.
+Support for all the usual `cover` UI features like current state, moving positions, and icon updates.

 ---
 > ⚠️ This uses **undocumented** local endpoints (`/NM/v1/*`).
 Firmware may change behavior.
 Isolate the hub and restrict access to TCP **10123**.